A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Depending on what season you visit Austin, you will want to be prepared for the weather.

-If you travel to Austin in the spring, bring along a travel umbrella and packable raincoat.
+For spring, bring along a travel umbrella and packable raincoat.
 In the summertime, make sure to pack sunscreen, a travel hat and your swimsuit!

 Whether you prefer a backpack or a suitcase, you will certainly want a great day bag to organize and secure all of your everyday travel items!